gunzf0x/PokeASCIILogin/README.md

 <h3 align="center">PokeASCIILogin</h3>

   <p align="center">
-    A simple, useless but also pretty script written in Go that prints random Pokemons across your terminal every time you login (or every time you want!)
+    A simple, useless but also pretty script written in Go that prints random Pokemon across your terminal every time you login (or every time you want!)
     <br />
     <a href="https://github.com/p4nchit0z/PokeASCIILogin"><strong>Explore the docs »</strong></a>
     <br />